 Language development tutorials have an attendance requirement of 80%.
 This means you can only miss one tutorial.
 Missing more than one language development tutorial will result in you receiving a FAIL (X) or Withheld (W) grade.

-If you are eligible you will be contacted by firstname.lastname@example.org, about the steps you need to take to have your result released.
+If you are eligible you will be contacted by email@example.com, about the steps you need to remove your FAIL (X) or Withheld (W) grade.

 What language support and resources are available to me?